-All hard drives will eventually fail, and sometimes the ports are the first point of failure.
-I've dealt with dozens of LaCie drives in my TV post production job and, most often, units that seem dead still work in a drive dock.
-If a problematic drive is what brought you here, this is how to get that LaCie "Design by F.A.
-Porsche" hard drive enclosure opened, so you can test that drive elsewhere...
+All hard drives will eventually fail.
+When it comes to external units, sometimes the ports are the first point of failure.
+I've dealt with dozens of LaCie drives in my TV post production job and, more often than not, drives that seem dead really aren't.
+If you're having a problem connecting a LaCie "Design by F.A.
+Porsche" model to your system, this tutorial explains how to open the enclosure, allowing you to test the drive out elsewhere.

 Before you begin, be sure to unplug any cables plugged into the hard drive case and to discharge all potential static built up on you/your clothing by touching a grounded, metal object that is not the hard drive….
 It seems like basic stuff but is really important.

 Steps: 1) Turn the hard drive over.
-Gently wedge the flat-head screwdriver or butter knife between the hard drive enclosure’s base plate and the main body of the enclosure.
+Gently wedge the flat-head screwdriver or butter knife between the base plate and main body of the enclosure.
 Begin to slowly pry so that the side of the enclosure begins to bow outward.
 Continue until the base plate pops out.
 Keep the popped out side close to seam (so the still-attached side of the base plate doesn’t get bent).
-Perform the same pry technique on the other side of the base to fully remove the plate.
+Perform the same pry technique on the other side of the base to fully remove the base.

 3) Use the Phillips screwdriver to remove the four screws binding the hard drive to the enclosure.
 Once removed, bend these four aluminum brackets upward.